salmaan25/Numerical-Solution-of-ODE/README.md

-# ode-solver
+# Numerical-Solution-of-ODE
-implementation and comparison of ode solvers on Morse potential problem
+Matlab codes as part of the course Numerical Solution of ODEs